-When we signed up to be foster parents there were a lot of things we did known.
-We did not who who would be placed in our home.
+When we signed up to be foster parents there were a lot of things we did not know.
+We did not who would be placed in our home.
 We did not know how long he or she might live with us.
 We did not know when.
 We only knew that one day a call may come.

 So life went along with little thought to this call that may or may not come.
 In fact, on one June afternoon, it was the furthest things from our minds.
 What was on our minds was that the next day, eight people were coming from Missouri to help us with our work in Hawaii.

 With a group on its way, we were busy making last minute preparations.
-I was finalizing where they would stay and Samantha and I were running errands buying food and supply for the week of working with this group.
-We were in the parking lot of a grocery store when the call came.
+I was finalizing where they would stay and Samantha and I were running errands buying food and supplies for the week of working with this group.
+We were in the parking lot of the Ewa Beach Safeway when the call came.

 “Can you take a young boy?”